JustinMWoo/AutoBattler/README.md

 ## Combat

 ### Bonuses (Tribes/Sets)
-Note: For demonstration purposes some tribes and sets may be disabled on units when showcasing other bonuses
+Note: For demonstration purposes some tribes and sets may be disabled on units when showcasing other bonuses and some unit's stats may be changed
 <details>
   <summary>Click to view implemented sets and tribes</summary>